 Projects can be searched for using words from the project title or using the service area, theme, or date range for the project.
 You can also type 'Service Area' or 'Theme' into the search bar to get a list of options in each of these fields.

-The Working Together Project engaged partners in developing innovative approaches to improve the vocational and language skills of refugees in the workplace.
-CCBR led a developmental evaluation to maximize innovation by actively engaging stakeholders throughout the evaluation process.
-This evaluation was funded by Immigration, Refugees, and Citizenship Canada via Reception House of Waterloo Region.
+This Project engaged partners in developing innovative approaches to improve the vocational and language skills of refugees in the workplace.
+CCBR led a developmental evaluation that was funded by Immigration, Refugees, and Citizenship Canada via Reception House of Waterloo Region.

-This project will build capacity among organizations and groups who support refugees across Canada.
+This project built capacity among organizations and groups who support refugees across Canada.
 The project was led by CCBR in partnership with the Evaluation Capacity Network at the University of Alberta and guided by a cross-stakeholder advisory group.
-There will be 3 phases for this 3-year project.
-Immigration, Refugees and Citizenship Canada (IRCC) has provided project funding.

 The purpose of this training and familiarization visit to Canada was to engage in learning about capacity for university-community engagement and build ongoing networking relationships between organizations active in community-based research.
 The project was funded by SILE.